 Another major improvement has been in the area of visibility.
 Rail companies have embraced automation for key functions such as routing, and have made major investments in electronic monitoring to allow shippers to track containers anywhere in route.
 Readers placed along tracks and in rail yards capture the information, which rail companies make available on web portals.

 At KANE, intermodal is in the mix for many of our customers.
 Most KANE facilities either have direct rail siding or are very close to a transload terminal.
 We execute a number of interesting intermodal rail projects for customers, including our outside storage solution for Dow Building Products.

 While intermodal certainly has many advantages over trucking in the current transportation climate, there still are potential hurdles that you must consider.
 First and foremost, intermodal transport is slower than OTR.
 This means that it is better equipped to handle non-urgent shipments – freight that is on a predictable, repeating schedule.

 And, while price and capacity are certainly strong suits of intermodal, the current capacity issues are leading to price increases within the intermodal industry.
-Capacity can also fluctuate nationwide.
+Freight capacity can also fluctuate nationwide.
 Current capacity on the West Coast, for instance, is very tight for intermodal as it is for all modes of transport.